 Eye Injury Treatment Questions and Answers

 If you have experienced an injury to your eye and need to seek treatment, come to East County.
 For information on how our eye injury treatments can help you, read our Q and A page below or call our clinic today.
-We serve patients from El Cajon CA, Wells Park CA, Granite Hills CA, Hillsdale CA, and Bostonia CA.
+We serve patients from El Cajon CA, Wells Park CA, Rancho San Diego CA, Hillsdale CA, Alpine CA, Santee CA, and Jamul CA.

 Injuries to the eye can lead to permanent vision loss and other ocular abnormalities.
 While most eye injuries are mild and do not lead to long term damage, a more severe injury to the eye can be very serious.
 While the eyes are well protected, they cannot regenerate as well as other organs.
 If you have sustained an injury to the eye, it is imperative to seek medical attention immediately.